d2l-ai/d2l-en/chapter_recommender-systems/movielens.md

 #  MovieLens Dataset

 There are a number of datasets that are available for recommendation research.
 Among then, the [MovieLens](https://movielens.org/) dataset is probably the most popular one.
-MovieLens is a non-commercial web-based movie recommender system, created in 1997 and run by GroupLens, a research lab at the University of Minnesota, in order to gather movie rating data for research use.
+MovieLens is a non-commercial web-based movie recommender system.
+It is created in 1997 and run by GroupLens, a research lab at the University of Minnesota, in order to gather movie rating data for research use.
 MovieLens data has been critical for several research studies including personalized recommendation and social psychology.

 ## Getting the Data